-Before she could help herself, Alice screamed, “Dog!”
+Before she could help herself, Jackie screamed, “Dog!”

-“Alice, what’re you doing?” screamed Jenna, but it was too late, and Ms. Wigglefrog was already running around the classroom barking and sniffing things.
-When she smelled Johnny’s bag lunch she began to howl at the ceiling!
+“Jackie, what’re you doing?” screamed Jenna, but it was too late, and Ms. Wigglefrog was already running around the classroom barking and sniffing things.
+When she smelled Matthew’s bag lunch she began to howl at the ceiling!
 The students were laughing even more loudly.

 “Ms. Wigglefrog!
 Stop howling!” said Susan.